t5mat/night/README.md

 However, by default, there are a few limitations to working with the lower zone MixConsole:

 - There is no key command to show it, only toggle
-- Moving between pages (faders/inserts/sends) requires either moving the mouse to the small page icons or a key command (default Page Up/Down)
+- Moving between pages (faders/inserts/sends) is not very ergonomic - it requires either moving the mouse to the small page icons or pressing `PageUp`/`PageDown`

 </details>